 Sabouraud Agar or Sabouraud Dextrose Agar (SDA) is a selective medium primarily used for the isolation of dermatophytes.
 Other fungi, yeasts, and filamentous bacteria such as Nocardia can also grow in SDA.
 The acidic pH of this medium (pH about 5.0) inhibits the growth of bacteria but permits the growth of yeasts and most filamentous fungi.
 Antibacterial agents can also be added to augment the antibacterial effect.

 This medium is also employed to determine the mycological evaluation of food, contamination in cosmetics, and clinically to aid in the diagnosis of yeast and fungal infections.

-Antibiotics like chloramphenicol, gentamicin, and tetracycline can be added as selective agents to inhibit the bacterial overgrowth of competing microorganisms while permitting the successful isolation of fungi and yeasts.
+Antibiotics like chloramphenicol, gentamicin, and tetracycline can be added as selective agents to inhibit the overgrowth of competing bacteria while permitting the successful isolation of fungi and yeasts.
 Various other modifications are also reported by using cycloheximide, penicillin, streptomycin, neomycin depending upon the intended use.

 Sabouraud Dextrose Agar is comprised of enzymatic digest of casein and animal tissues which provide a nutritious source of amino acids and nitrogenous compounds for the growth of fungi and yeasts.

-Dextrose is the fermentable carbohydrate incorporated in high concentration as a carbon and energy source.
+Dextrose is a fermentable carbohydrate incorporated in high concentrations as a carbon and energy source.
 Agar is the solidifying agent.
-The addition of antibiotics like Chloramphenicol and/or tetracycline acts as broad-spectrum antimicrobials to inhibit the growth of a wide range of gram-positive and gram-negative bacteria.
+The addition of antibiotics like chloramphenicol and/or tetracycline acts as broad-spectrum antimicrobials to inhibit the growth of a wide range of gram-positive and gram-negative bacteria.
 Gentamicin is added to further inhibit the growth of gram-negative bacteria.